Decomposition of some Witten-Reshetikhin-Turaev Representations into Irreducible Factors: Appendix: Vanishing -symbols

-\end{lemma}
+\end{Lemma}

-\begin{proof} We use the fact that adding a trivial ribbon colored by $k$ does not change the class of a vector.
-We work in the space associated to the sphere with three punctures colored by $a$, $b$ and $c$:
+\begin{proof}We use the fact that adding a trivial framed knot colored by $k$ does not change the class of a vector.
+We work in the space associated to the sphere with three punctures colored by $a$, $b$ and $c$ and compute